Digioref/IS23-AM40/README.md

 To run the client, use the command: java -jar AM40.jar --client

 from the command line in the jar's folder.
+You can't use the windows' jar generated file in linux and viceversa.
+The jar must be regenerated.

 Supported in Windows and Linux.

 For macOS you have to change the settings of the screen, to do it just follow the instructions in the comments in the method [newScene](https://github.com/Digioref/IS23-AM40/blob/main/src/main/java/it/polimi/ingsw/am40/GUI/Viewer.java) starting at line 378.